ssedinnn/IT-Home-Lab/Lab 01 - Building an Active Directory Environment/README.md

 ## *Next Steps*
 In the next lab I will:
-- Install Guest Addition (We will see)
+- Install Guest Addition on VirtualBox
 - Install Windows 11 VM
 - Join Windows 11 VM to Domain